In Capgo, 3 values are counted and important to understand

 Capgo don't count emulator and dev build in your usage.
 Keep in mind after the trial you can't have more than 3% of them, or that will lock your account, until you fix it.

 Capgo is also doing some filtering for you.
 If you have CI/CD configured to send your version to Google PLAY, Google is running your Capacitor app each time to 20+ real device.
-During the 4 first hours of a new bundle, we block Google data center IP to prevent them to be counted.
+During the 4 first hours of a new bundle, we block Google data center IP to prevent them to being counted.

-Each month, this data start from zero.
+Each month, this data starts from zero.

 - Create or update a device in my database at each device request